Yoshitomo Nara: Influences

 Though Nara claims to have never said that he was influenced by manga, the imagery of manga and anime of his 1960s childhood is often cited when discussing Nara's stylized, large-eyed figures.
 Nara subverts these images, however, by infusing his works with horror-like imagery.
 This juxtaposition of human evil with the innocent child may be a reaction to Japan's rigid social conventions.

 Nara cites his musical education as a foundational influence for his art.
 The punk rock music of Nara's youth has also influenced his work.
+Music from the Ramones, Dan Penn, Flogging Molly, Ralph McTell, Green Day, and the Stooges, are referenced in his artworks.
+Nara’s exhibitions play punk, rock, and folk soundtracks to accompany his art.
+In an interview with LACMA, he mentions record covers as an early source for visual art inspiration.
+In an interview with Esquire, he states that “There was music before art,” and ”what surprised me when I first studied art was that all my favorite sleeves were made by famous artists, photographers and designers.”
+He bought his first album, Suzie Q at eight years old.

 Nara's upbringing in post-World War II Japan profoundly affected his mindset and, subsequently, his artwork as well.
 He grew up in a time when Japan was experiencing an inundation of Western pop culture; comic books, Warner Bros and Walt Disney animation, and Western rock music are just a few examples.
 Additionally, Nara was raised in the isolated countryside as a latchkey child of working-class parents, so he was often left alone with little to do but explore his young imagination.
 The fiercely independent subjects that populate so much of his artwork may be a reaction to Nara's own largely independent childhood.

+Nara imitates traditional Edo-era art.
+In 2010-2022, Nara collaborated with Yasu Shibata at Pace Print’s exhibition to release mokuhanga, Ukiyo-e woodblock prints.
+In 1999, he released his 16 part “In the Floating World” series, which combined drawn on punk elements with famous Edo-prints.

+Some American scholars categorize Nara’s art as avant-garde because he flattens popular culture to express the sublime, which is characteristic of American abstract art.